EXPLORE THIS STORY

 Dominant angle identified — does not reflect unanimity of this country’s media

-Lobbying emphasis minimizes Ternus's technical credentials
+The emphasis on lobbying minimizes Ternus's technical competence

-US media reads Apple as a political actor as much as a technological one
+American press reads Apple as a political actor as much as a technological one

 Discover how another country covers this same story.